Thomas Weisel Partners

 Venture Round in 2011

-SoloPower Systems, Inc. is a photovoltaic technology company based in Portland, Oregon, specializing in the design, manufacture, and deployment of copper indium gallium selenide (CIGS) thin-film solar cells and modules.
-Founded in 2005, the company focuses on producing ultra-lightweight and flexible solar products for large-scale commercial, government, and municipal rooftops.
-Its offerings include the SoloPanel SP1, designed for integration with standing-seam metal roofs, as well as large-format flexible modules like the SoloPanel SP3L and SP3S for industrial applications.
-SoloPower aims to provide cost-effective solar solutions that can compete with traditional energy sources while ensuring easy installation.
-The company serves a diverse clientele that includes developers, independent power producers, engineering firms, and product distributors across various regions, including the United States, Europe, and Asia.
+SoloPower Systems, Inc. is a photovoltaic technology company based in Portland, Oregon, specializing in the design, manufacture, and deployment of flexible and thin-film solar cells and modules.
+Founded in 2005, the company produces copper indium gallium selenide (CIGS) photovoltaic products that are engineered for large-scale applications on commercial, government, and municipal rooftops.
+Its product offerings include the SoloPanel SP1, optimized for standing-seam metal roof integration, as well as large-format flexible modules like the SoloPanel SP3L and SP3S, which cater to commercial and industrial building needs.
+SoloPower employs advanced electroplating technology to create ultra-lightweight solar solutions, allowing clients to address important factors such as system weight and wind loads during installation.
+The company serves a diverse clientele, including developers, independent power producers, engineering firms, and real estate investment trusts, with a presence in the United States and various international markets, including Europe, Asia, and the Middle East.

 Guyana Goldfields